BMI Calculator

 How It Works

 BMI (Body Mass Index) is a simple weight-to-height ratio defined as mass in kilograms divided by height in meters squared: BMI = kg/m².
 It's a screening tool — not a diagnosis — that bins adult weight into Underweight (< 18.5), Normal (18.5–24.9), Overweight (25–29.9), and Obese (≥ 30).
-Enter your weight and height in any supported unit (kg/lb for weight, cm/in/ft for height) and the calculator converts to metric internally before applying the formula.
+Choose US units for pounds plus feet/inches, or metric units for kilograms plus centimeters, and the calculator converts internally before applying the formula.

 Example Problem